 - A commitment of some type to your business

 We say “commitment” because sales are only one type of conversion.
-For an online business, you might also encourage customers to sign up to an email list, share your content, register on your website, or even fill out a contact form to ask a question.
+For an online business, you might also encourage customers to sign up for an email list, share your content, register on your website, or even fill out a contact form to ask a question.

 Customers start their journey at the top of the funnel.
-You focus your efforts on attracting high-quality traffic and nurturing the growing relationship through a series of small transactions, microtransactions, of increasing value, and leading to the bottom, where you create mutual value.
+You focus your efforts on attracting high-quality traffic and nurturing the growing relationship through a series of small transactions, microtransactions of increasing value, and leading to the bottom, where you create mutual value.

 So, what is relationship marketing?
 It’s a strategy that uses microtransactions to add value and create trust.

 Without relationship marketing, your marketing funnel will be nothing but an extended sales pitch.
-If you fail to build a relationship with your users, they might not finish their journeys, and even if they do they’re unlikely to come back to do business in the future.
+If you fail to build a relationship with your users, they might not finish their journeys, and even if they do, they’re unlikely to come back to do business in the future.
 This reduces the efficiency of your marketing.
 You need to constantly refill the funnel with expensive prospects versus maximizing the value of the prospects you already have.